-- Would you rather book your taxi in advance?
-This site offers a taxi service from the Barcelona airport.
+- Would you like to book your taxi online?
+Booktaxi offers a taxi service from the Barcelona airport.
 It’s a quality service, the cars are comfortable and the prices are reasonable.

 Like everywhere, the easiest way of finding a taxi is to hail one in the street.
 Note that drivers are only allowed to stop under certain conditions:

 - The taxi is available and has not been reserved

 - You’re more than 50m from a taxi rank.
 This rule makes things fairer for the drivers queuing at the rank!

 - Drivers can refuse to take passengers who are clearly under the influence of drugs or alcohol or who they feel may damage their vehicle.
 Understandable!

 - Animals may or may not be allowed at the driver’s discretion.

 - Guide dogs are always admitted, and wheelchairs will always be transported.

 Prices and payment